More details : https://dzone.com/articles/interface-default-methods-java

 The above

-will fail to compile
+code will fail to compile with the following error,

 java: class Impl inherits unrelated defaults for defaultMethod() from types InterfaceA and InterfaceB